 Modelling these two variables is useful for several reasons.
 Longer guided learner hours can be viewed as a proxy for more substantive learning content.
 Learning hours may also say something about the quality of training and, when considered alongside the level of training, may also be a measure of difficulty.

-SCR were interested in the scale of training delivered for which the number of learners is a useful measure.
+SCR were interested in the scale of Training Delivered for which the number of learners is a useful measure.
 The number of learners also shows which subject areas and industrial sectors were reached by Skills Bank.
 The multiple linear regressions for guided learning hours, numbers of learners and the independent variables included in these models are listed in Table 10.
 Two subject Tiers were strongly correlated in the model: those classed under Business, Administration and Law; and Construction.
 The Construction variable was subsequently removed from the model to improve its predictive value.

 Table 10: Variables used in the multiple linear regression models